Securegarv/Securegarv/README.md

 ### 👨‍💻Garv Kamra

+**'Cybersecurity Student'**

+I'm a third-year BCA student specializing in Cybersecurity.
+While some may find their passion in coding, my heart truly lies in the world of cybersecurity and robotics.
+I've delved deep into various operating systems like Kali Linux and Arch, gaining valuable insights and hands-on experience along the way..
+Aside from my adventures in operating systems, I've also dabbled in the art of graphic design, crafting posters and graphics that capture attention.
+Whether it's creating eye-catching visuals for events or designing engaging content for social media.
+Beyond the world of cybersecurity and design, I've embarked on an exciting journey as a startup founder.
+My e-learning platform offers a gateway to high-end topics simplified for young minds to grasp easily.
+It's a passion project where education meets innovation, empowering kids to explore and learn in a fun and accessible way.
+You can check out my e-learning platform ["here"](www.neevcode.com)

 <!--
 **Securegarv/Securegarv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.